The white gold hallmark identification guide is essential for collectors. Understanding these stamps helps determine authenticity and value.

 You must learn to distinguish official government stamps from merchant marks.
 A knowledgeable antique dealer will tell you that merchant marks, while historically interesting, usually carry a lower appraisal value than official island issues.
 This technique of identifying specific regional stamps is similar to what we cover in our guide on identifying regional silver hallmarks.

-What are the red flags for forgery detection?
+What are the red flags for forgery detection on Caribbean colonial coins?

 The collector market for West Indies numismatics is unfortunately plagued by fakes.
 A major red flag is a countermark that looks “too perfect.”
 Authentic 18th and 19th-century stamps were made with hand-cut dies that wore down over time.